 And the most common question of all… where would I live?

 Well, I hesitate to commit to ANYTHING permanently… but I would definitely stay in CDMX for a very extended period of time — it has everything!
 I’ve decided I do need a bigger city, with a nightlife and a lot to do, and an airport nearby.
-So when I get Mexican residency in the fall, that’s where I’m headed first — but I know, the exploring will continue.
+So when I get Mexican residency in the winter, that’s where I’m headed first — but I know, the exploring will continue.
 Mexico and central America have so many beautiful places to see!